-Security and Guest Access
+Security & Guest Access

-- Do not share the guest link with students.
+- Do not share the guest link with your students.
 Students do not see the guest link when they access Collaborate in your Blackboard course.

 - Consider turning off the anonymous dial-in phone number in session settings.
 While this removes this backup audio option, accessing Collaborate via your phone’s browser or the Blackboard app is a good alternative.

 - Consider removing student default privileges, also in session settings.
-You can turn off the ability to write on the whiteboard, chat, turn on mic and video.
+You can turn off the ability to write on the whiteboard, chat, turn on the mic and video.
 These options can be changed anytime during a session, or you can promote a student to a Presenter role if they need to talk or share content.